EAST CAMELBACK MALL

 A tropical courtyard with cascading waterfall was installed and the name of the facility changed.
 It would be known, henceforth, as THE COLONNADE.
 A 1-level (80,000 square foot) Mervyn's opened on September 29, 1979, with a mall-wide dedication held on October 5th.

 Britts had been shuttered by this time.
 Its ground level was sectioned into a mall concourse and inline stores, with its basement being reconfigured as Marshalls and Famous Footwear stores.
-The refurbished shopping center now encompassed approximately 686,400 leasable square feet, with a tenant roster of sixty stores and services.
+The refurbished shopping center now encompassed approximately 686,400 leasable square feet, with a directory of sixty stores and services.

 The first anchor rebranding took nearly 8 years to fully implement.
-Rhodes stores were acquired by Honolulu-based AMFAC / Liberty House in November 1969.
-A combined moniker, Liberty House / Rhodes, appeared in the early 1970s.
-On August 8, 1977, the store became a bona fide Liberty House, which gave way to the San Antonio-based Joske's nameplate in 1978.
+Rhodes stores were acquired by Honolulu-based AMFAC-Liberty House in November 1969.
+A hyphenated name -Liberty House-Rhodes- appeared in the early 1970s.
+On August 8, 1977, the store became a bona fide Liberty House, which gave way to a San Antonio-based Joske's nameplate in 1978.
 The COLONNADE Joske's was shuttered in 1982.

-In 1988, THE COLONNADE became Phoenix's third "freeway friendly" mall; this due to completion of the first segment of the Squaw Peak Parkway.
+In 1988, THE COLONNADE became Phoenix's third "freeway friendly" mall; this after the completion of the first segment of the Squaw Peak Parkway.
 This new thoroughfare bisected the shopping center site.
 It was renamed the Piestewa Freeway in 2003, in honor of Private First Class Lori Piestewa, the first Native American killed in battle on foreign soil.

-Newly-established freeway access failed to halt the decline of THE COLONNADE.
+Unfortunately, new freeway access had failed to halt the decline of THE COLONNADE.
 By the early 1990s, it was in a downward spiral.
-Westcor toyed with the idea of reinventing the center as an enlarged, fully-enclosed mall, but settled on a plan to demall the complex into a power center.
+Westcor considered reinventing the center as an enlarged, fully-enclosed mall, but settled on a plan to demall the complex into a power center.
 They formed a joint venture with Chicago's Homart Community Centers.

 Work commenced on the first phase of the 35 million dollar demalling in August 1993.
 Sears, vacant by this time, was divided into a (47,200 square foot) Best Buy, (15,400 square foot) Old Navy, (15,200 square foot) PetSmart and seven additional retail spaces.
-The freestanding Sears Garden and Auto Center was demolished.
+The Sears Garden Center and Auto Center were demolished.

-A multilevel parking garage had been built adjacent to the Rhodes / Joske's structure.
+A multilevel parking garage was built adjacent to the vacant Joske's.
 This store was also subdivided.
-Its upper level became leased office space, with the ground floor sectioned into a (20,300 square foot) Staples and new (36,900 square foot) Marshalls.
+Its upper level became leased office space, with the ground floor sectioned into a (20,300 square foot) Staples and (36,900 square foot) Marshalls, which relocated from the basement store.

-The second phase of the project was underway by January 1994.
+The second phase demalling was underway by January 1994.
 A (64,500 square foot) Fry's Food & Drug was built onto the southeast corner of the complex.
-A 52,000 square foot section of the interior mall was also razed, with the remaining area being gutted and retenanted by big box stores such as a (22,600 square foot) Bed, Bath & Beyond and (20,000 square foot) Michaels.
+A 52,000 square foot section of the interior mall was also razed, with the remaining area being gutted and retenanted by big box stores such as Bed, Bath & Beyond and Michaels.

-The new open-air venue, known as CAMELBACK COLONNADE, was dedicated in the fall of 1994.
+CAMELBACK COLONNADE was dedicated in the fall of 1994.
 In the following year, a Nordstrom Last Chance outlet store moved from MARYVALE MALL into the basement space that had been occupied by Marshalls.

 Sources: